-Relations between Switzerland and Portugal are traditionally good and characterised by mutual good will.
-Social exchange is a significant element in their relations, based on the large number of Portuguese nationals living in Switzerland.
-Portugal, on the other hand, is a popular holiday destination for the Swiss.
+Relations between Switzerland and the Portuguese Republic are traditionally good and characterised by mutual goodwill.
+Social exchange is a significant element in their relations, given the large number of Portuguese nationals living in Switzerland.
+And Portugal is a popular holiday destination for the Swiss..

 Bilateral relations Switzerland–Portugal

 Relations between the two countries have a rich tradition, not least owing to the approximately 270,000 Portuguese nationals living in Switzerland.
 The Portuguese community is the third-largest foreign community in Switzerland.

 Switzerland and Portugal cooperate at the multilateral level, especially within the UN, where, in particular, Portugal is an important partner for Switzerland vis-à-vis the Security Council.
 During its term as a non-permanent member of the Security Council, Portugal supported reform of the organisation’s working methods.

 In 2016, the volume of bilateral trade amounted to approximately CHF 1.7 billion, making Switzerland Portugal’s 10th biggest trading partner.
 Switzerland exports primarily pharmaceutical products, precision instruments, watches and jewellery, as well as machines and appliances to Portugal, while it imports mainly vehicles, textiles, clothing and shoes, as well as agricultural, forestry and fishery products.

 The protocol of amendment that entered into force in October 2013 brought the double taxation agreement of 1974 up to date.

 A Swiss-Portuguese chamber of commerce and industry has been operating in Lisbon since the late 1980s, while its Portuguese counterpart, the Portugal Global - Trade & Investment Agency AICEP, is located at the Portuguese Consulate General in Berne.